gogetdata/ggd-recipes/docs/source/ggd-search.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this example the :code:`--search-term` flag is set to `combined-only`.
 This is often done when you know which package you want but don't know the exact package name.
-This will refnie the results to those based on a combination of the terms provided.
+This will refine the results to those based on a combination of the terms provided.

 .. code-block:: bash